 For this reason, it is clearly advantageous for Data Scientists to come from research or a quantitative or STEM (mathematics, computer science, natural science, technology) professional field and to have previous experience.

-Data Analyst vs. Data Scientist - Part 2
+Difference Data Analyst - Data Scientist - Part 2

 In Part 2 of the Data Scientist vs. Data Analyst article series, you'll learn more about the average annual salary for Data Analysts and Data Scientists, career stages, requirements for the two jobs, skills needed, and how to master the job entry process.
 Click here for Part 2 of the series.